Nikka Coffey Grain whisky

-By adding about 4 drops of Evian Spring water to the whisky, the intense flavor subsided and more sensual notes emerged.
-I would recommend using spring or artesian water if water is needed to open up the whisky or even to bring down the alcohol intensity.
+Thirdly, adding about four drops of Evian Spring water to the whiskey, the intense flavor subsided, and more sensual notes appeared.
+Again, I recommend using spring or artesian water to open the whiskey or decrease the alcohol intensity.

 Color: Amber to yellow-orange

-Nose or Aroma: Blossoms, sweet toffee, warm spice, spicy to peppery, cinnamon, citrus fruits, peaches, honeydew melon, balance and serenity
+Nose or Aroma: Blossoms, sweet toffee, warm spice, spicy to peppery, cinnamon, citrus fruits, peaches, honeydew melon, balance, and serenity

-Taste or Palate: Floral, flowery, lilac scent, cherry blossoms, honey or syrup
+Taste or Palate: Floral, flowery, lilac scent, cherry blossoms, honey, or syrup

 Finish: Long and pleasant